Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 - Click Save.
 Activate verifies the information again.

-To correct errors in the template:
+To delete information in the grid:

 To refresh the data in the grid: